Werner Herzog

-Life

-Early life
+Early life and background

-Herzog was born Werner Stipetić in Munich, Germany, to Elisabeth Stipetić, an Austrian of Croatian descent, and Dietrich Herzog, a German.
-When Stipetić was two weeks old, his mother took refuge in the remote Bavarian village of Sachrang in the Chiemgau Alps, after the house next to theirs was destroyed during an Allied bombing raid in World War II.
-In Sachrang, Stipetić grew up without running water, a flushing toilet, or a telephone.
-He recounted, "we had no toys, we had no tools", and said that there was a sense of anarchy, as all the children's fathers were absent.
-He never saw films, and did not even know of the existence of cinema until a traveling projectionist came by the one-room schoolhouse in Sachrang.
+Herzog was born Werner Stipetić in Munich, German Reich, on 5 September 1942, the son of Elisabeth Stipetić and Dietrich Herzog.
+His mother was Austrian with Croatian ancestry, while his father was German.
+When he was two weeks old, his mother took refuge in the remote Bavarian village of Sachrang in the Chiemgau Alps, after the house next to theirs was destroyed during an Allied bombing raid in World War II.

+Alongside his older brother Till and younger half-brother Lucki, he grew up without running water, a flushing toilet, or a telephone.
+Herzog recounted that his family had "no toys" and "no tools" and said that there was a sense of anarchy, as all the fathers of the village's children were absent.
+He never saw films, and did not even know cinema existed until a traveling projectionist came by the one-room schoolhouse in Sachrang.

-When Stipetić was twelve, he and his family moved back to Munich.
-His father had abandoned the family early in his youth.
-Stipetić later adopted his father's surname Herzog (German for "duke"), which he thought sounded more impressive for a filmmaker.
-Herzog made his first phone call when he was seventeen; two years later, he started work on his first film, Herakles.
-Herzog says that when he eventually met his father again, "fairly late in life", his mother had to translate Werner's German into the Bavarian dialect which his father spoke so the two could communicate.
-Herzog, aged thirteen, was told by a bullying music teacher to sing in front of his class at school in an effort, Herzog said, "to break my back."
-When he adamantly refused he was almost expelled.
+When Herzog was 12, he moved back to Munich with his family.
+His father had abandoned the family early in his youth, but he later adopted his father's surname (which is German for "duke"), as he thought it sounded more impressive for a filmmaker.
+Herzog once told journalist Brandon Kosters that cave paintings were his "very first intellectual fascination independent of my family or independent of school.
+A fascination that I developed myself when I was 12 or 13 years, and it has never left me completely," and this inspired later film projects.
+Herzog made his first phone call when he was 17.
+Two years later, he started work on his first film, Herakles.

+Herzog says that when he eventually met his father again, "fairly late in life", his mother had to translate Werner's German into the Bavarian language, which his father spoke, so the two could communicate.
+Herzog, aged 13, was told by a bullying music teacher to sing in front of his class at school in what Herzog described as an effort "to break my back."
+When he adamantly refused, he was almost expelled.
 The incident scarred him for life.
-For several years Herzog listened to no music, sang no songs, and studied no instruments, but when he turned eighteen he immersed himself in music with particular intensity.
+For several years, Herzog avoided music entirely; he didn't listen to it, sing it, or study any instrument.
+But when he turned 18, he threw himself into it with sudden, intense devotion.